 These vegan espresso chocolate truffles are the definition of decadent and rich.
 Each one has a coconut cream-based chocolate ganache filling with hints of coffee favor and an a dark chocolate shell.
 Bottom line, these truffles are a chocolate-lovers dream come true!

-Chocolate Paleo Espresso Truffles
+Vegan Espresso Chocolate Truffles

-Okay…guys….I’m just going to start by telling you how freakin’ delicious these paleo chocolate truffles are.
-Like, if I could marry them, I totally would no questions asked (sorry Stephen).
-We’ve already established that I’m a huge chocolate fan girl (proof 1 and proof 2 and proof 3).
-But THESE BABIES, man oh man, they are a chocoholic’s heaven.
-I’m not kidding, you could pop 3 in your mouth and not even realize it.
+I’m just going to start by telling you how absolutely delicious these chocolate truffles are.
+If I could marry them, I totally would no questions asked (sorry Stephen).
+As a huge fan of chocolate myself, this is my heaven.
+You could pop 2 or 3 in your mouth and not even realize it.
 You may be in a chocolate coma but hey, life is short, eat chocolate.